-- Vulnerability assessments can spotlight systemic weaknesses like unpatched software, exposed data access points, or weak passwords.
+- Vulnerability assessments can spotlight systemic weaknesses like unpatched software, exposed data access points, and weak passwords.

 Then, whether using a public cloud, hybrid cloud, or on-premises server array, anyone can also have physical security.
 From climate control to fire suppression to physical access, controlling data infrastructure, regardless of location, is as important as ensuring its integrity across a network.
 Even if data managers aren’t personally responsible for the physical hardware, they need to make sure their service provider takes these minimum precautions on their behalf.

 Lastly, one needs to consider data security, not just for servers and applications, but also for edge devices.
-Do employee devices have adequate security measures in place?
-What protocols and policies are in place to ensure proper digital hygiene?
+Do employee devices employ adequate security measures in place?
+What protocols and policies are being used to ensure proper digital hygiene?

 Finding a trusted partner with expertise

 The smaller an organization, the less likely it is that it can adequately secure its data.
-Even major enterprise organizations struggle to fully manage their data security because as a business scales, it increases the data involved.
+Even major enterprise organizations struggle to fully manage their data security because as a business scales, it increases its data volumes.

 Ultimately, you need someone who can take care of your data so that you can take care of business.

 - Data governance needs across a variety of computing environments, including everything from public cloud deployments, enterprise data centers, and remote servers to the edge devices, IoT sensors, and robots